Azure/data-api-builder/docs/running-in-azure.md

 docker build . -t dabcr.azurecr.io/dab:M1.5
 ```

-### Publich the Docker image to the Azure Container Registry
+### Publish the Docker image to the Azure Container Registry

 Push the created image the container registry: